Twometer/hyperbacked/README.md

 # Hyperbacked

-A clone of Superbacked, written in Rust
+A clone of [Superbacked](https://superbacked.com/), written in Rust.

+Basically, it stores secrets securely using encrypted QR-Codes with optional sharding / sharing of the encrypted data.

 ## Features

 -   Written in pure, 100% safe Rust
 -   Free, open-source, and auditable
--   Shamir's Secret Sharing and 256-bit AES-GCM encryption
+-   Supports _Plausible Deniability_, _Secret Sharing_, and _256-bit AES-GCM encryption_.
--   Runs on Windows, Linux, and macOS with a native GUI using [iced](https://iced.rs)
+-   Runs on Windows, macOS, and Linux with a native GUI using [iced](https://iced.rs)